majorleaguetagpro/mltp-archive/README.md

 Statistic | Issue
 :--: | :--:
-Team | If using game data instead of half data, note that team number may not accurately represent true teams (i.e. whether player is a member of team1 or team2.)
-In the future, team will represent true team instead of red/blue during the match.
 Minutes | Minutes is rounded to the nearest integer.
 This will result in small differences for minute based stats from their true value.
 Hold Against | Hold Against is calculated by half.
 This means players who do not play the full match length will have inaccurate HA because the full HA value is assigned.
 Plus/Minus | Like HA, Plus/Minus is calculated by half.
 This means players who do not play the full match length will have inaccurate PM because the full PM value is assigned.